 Friends of Brinton Park

 As part of our Heritage Fund grant, we need to set up a new Friends of Brinton Park group.
 The previous group finished meeting in 2012 as they felt they didn’t have a focus for their volunteering.
 A new Facebook group started up in 2018 following vandalism to the play area and residents are clearly passionate about their park.
-In 2019 we will have volunteering opportunities and activities and we hope a core group can develop once again.
+In 2019 we had volunteering opportunities and activities.

 As part of the conditions of our Heritage Fund grant, we need to regularly gather feedback about the park from visitors and local people.
 This role could also involve notifying the project team of any problems within the park.
 We hope this role will be linked to the Friends group.